wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

     rendering the Rango homepage; and
 -   if there are errors, redisplay the form with error messages.

-> **note**
->
+I> ### Get and Post
+I>
-> What do we mean by `GET` and `POST`?
-They are two different types of
+I> What do we mean by `GET` and `POST`?
+They are two different types of I> *HTTP requests*.
-> *HTTP requests*.
->
+I>
-> -   A HTTP `GET` is used to *request a representation of the specified
->     resource.* In other words, we use a HTTP `GET` to retrieve a
->     particular resource, whether it is a webpage, image or other file.
+I> -   A HTTP `GET` is used to *request a representation of the specified I>     resource.* In other words, we use a HTTP `GET` to retrieve a I>     particular resource, whether it is a webpage, image or other file.
-> -   In contrast, a HTTP `POST` *submits data from the client's web
->     browser to be processed.* This type of request is used for example
->     when submitting the contents of a HTML form.
+I> -   In contrast, a HTTP `POST` *submits data from the client's web I>     browser to be processed.* This type of request is used for example I>     when submitting the contents of a HTML form.
-> -   Ultimately, a HTTP `POST` may end up being programmed to create a
->     new resource (e.g. a new database entry) on the server.
-This can
->     later be accessed through a HTTP `GET` request.
+I> -   Ultimately, a HTTP `POST` may end up being programmed to create a I>     new resource (e.g. a new database entry) on the server.
+This can I>     later be accessed through a HTTP `GET` request.

 Django's form handling machinery processes the data returned from a user's browser via a HTTP `POST` request.
 It not only handles the saving